 Signs of Cat Affection

-Cats have a reputation for being aloof and unaffectionate, but that just isn’t the case!
+Cats have a reputation for being aloof and unaffectionate, but that simply isn’t the case!

 Cat’s show their love and devotion to their human caregivers in many ways.
-People often misunderstand cats asking for attention as them asking for food – one of the reasons we see so many Overweight Kitties in our practice.
+People often misunderstand signs of cats asking for attention as them asking for food – one of the reasons we see so many Overweight Kitties in our practice.

 Take notice the next time you see your cat walking around the house, he will be walking with his tail straight up in the air, possibly with a kink at the tip.
 This posture between cats is a sign of affection.
 So when your cat comes up to greet you with his tail in the air it is also a sign that he is glad you are home and he loves you!

 Headbutting and rubbing the sides of their face on you is a sure sign your cat adores you.
 When your cat rubs up against your ankles, it is his way of showing affection.
 He would rather rub up against your face, but he just can’t reach!
 Jumping up on counters and furniture is just a way for your kitty to try to be closer to you.
 When your cat rubs on you he is leaving pheromones on you to tell other cats you belong to him.